CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-25-Agile-Mindset-What-It-Really-Takes-To-Work-This-Way.md

 #### Agile Value: Individuals and interactions over processes and tools

-How do you interpret the agile value individuals and interactions over processes and tools?
+How do you interpret the agile value: "individuals and interactions over processes and tools"?
 It could mean always keeping the Jira tool editor open.
 Well, eXtreme Programming has a take on what "people and interactions" actually means, and its under the title "Managing".